hm-aemy/librelane-materials/ICOS-design-handbook/source/concepts/specs.md

 # Specifications and Requirements

-Designing an integrated circuit (IC) always begins with a **set of specifications**.
-These specifications describe *what the circuit must achieve* in terms of functionality, performance, power, and physical constraints.
+Designing an integrated circuit (IC) always begins with a set of specifications.
+These specifications describe what the circuit must achieve in terms of functionality, performance, power, and physical constraints.
 They are the foundation of the entire design flow, guiding decisions from the first schematic to the final layout (GDSII).

----

 ## Why specifications matter

-- 📌 They define the **design goals** before any line of RTL code or schematic is drawn.
+- They define the **design goals** before any line of RTL code or schematic is drawn.
-- 📌 They serve as a **contract** between system architects, designers, and verification engineers.
+- They serve as a **contract** between system architects, designers, and verification engineers.
-- 📌 They allow **objective evaluation** of the final IC: pass/fail is decided based on the specs.
+- They allow **objective evaluation** of the final IC: pass/fail is decided based on the specs.

----

 ## Typical specifications in digital design